jiaaro/jiaaro/_posts/1014-09-26-social-skills-and-education.md

 So… where does that leave you, the social entrepreneur?

-*Delivering* communications – no matter how inane the content – at least has a business model: Insert extra communications (ads) into your pipe in exchange for cash.
+*Delivering* communications – no matter how inane the content – at least has a business model: insert extra communications (ads) into your pipe in exchange for cash.

 I hate that business model, but c'est la vie.